-Today's garbage disposals can handle a wider variety of challenges than the earliest models, but potato peels present a challenge all their own.
+Today's garbage disposals can handle a wider variety of challenges than the earliest models, but putting potato peels in garbage disposals presents an ongoing challenge.
 While not overly tough or fibrous, potato peels contain a high amount of starch that can clump up and form a thick paste that clogs your disposal.
 Intact peels can also pass through the disposal and collect in the drain trap or other piping, creating a tough clog.
 Instead of using the disposal, peel potatoes directly into a plastic grocery bag or onto newspapers or paper towels before discarding into a trash receptacle or relocating to your compost bin.

 Garbage disposals employ whirling blades that shred organic materials into particles small enough to be washed through your kitchen plumbing pipes.
 No matter how strong the motor or new the blades, the starch from potato peels, or the peels themselves, can simply block the drain, making it impossible for subsequent foods to be washed through after they are shredded.
 Sinks drain via gravity and don't have the water pressure needed to blast out a clog, so your only option is to remove the clog.